 We propose to construct artificial polyurethane sea turtle eggs carrying two covert tracking systems.
 These devices will be hidden in sea turtle nests that are likely to be poached.

-that will send information when the eggs are changing hands between poachers and intermediaries or are transported from one place of concealment to another.
-This device uses existing mobile networks that are now widely available in Central America and throughout the global tropics where sea turtles nest.
+This device will send information when the eggs are changing hands between poachers and intermediaries or are transported from one place of concealment to another.
+It uses existing mobile networks that are now widely available in Central America and throughout the global tropics where sea turtles nest.

 This solution incorporates geospatial and on-the-ground monitoring systems allowing real time remote monitoring of illegal egg movements, and enabling the identification of the geographic source of the eggs.
 It incorporates widely available technology and operates via globally available communication networks, thus providing a solution that is both feasible and scalable.